Florida Sandbars

 Disappearing Island, Ponce Inlet, FL

-As the name suggests, this island appears and disappears magically as the tides go in and out.
+As the name suggests, this island appears and disappears magically as the tides rise and fall.
 It’s three-quarters of a mile of lush sand from which you can spy the Ponce Inlet lighthouse, Florida’s tallest, from the sandbar.
 Disappearing Island is a beautiful sandbar on which to pitch up, make new friends, bring your dog, and enjoy a barbecue.
 There are also plenty of waterfront restaurants here with moorings.

 GPS Water Coordinates: 29.074742, -80.931316